FanZang-Allen/COVID-SENTIMENT/README.md

 - Multiple Analysis based on filtered information
 - Present the results using Dash

-### **Source Code Overview**
-Hydrate tweet content:
+### **Implementation Documentation**
+Data Collecting Step (hydrate tweet content):
 - hydrate_tweet.ipynb
-  1. retrieve tweet content using Twitter API and tweet id
+  This is an optional Jupyter Notebook file.
+We only need to run it when we want to retrieve raw data of tweet contents.
+It is not in the requirement to run our application.
+It can run python scripts to retrieve the content of tweets using Twitter API and tweet id.
+The legitimate source of tweet data we can find publicly will exclude the content of tweets and have a tweet id.
+Since we want to use the text content to train our models, we have to hydrate the tweet ids using Twitter API.
+It also has an optional functionality to preprocess tweet content and replace emojis with meanings in the text.
+  This file runs the following python scripts published in the Social Media Mining Toolkit (SMMT) repository:
+    1. get_metadata.py
+    2. parse_json_lite.py
+    3. emo_unicode.py
-  2. (optional) preprocess tweet content and replace emojis with meanings in text
+  It can also optionally preprocess tweet content and replace emojis with meanings in text.

 Train Model and Predict:
 - twitter.py: